Chico Picadinho: Second Murder - Ângela Silva

-After killing and dismembering her, trying to make that toilet took body parts, he couldn't get her whole body into the toilet.
-To dispose of it, he put pieces in a cardboard box in this very apartment where it all happened.
+After killing and dismembering her he couldn't get her whole body into the toilet.
+To dispose of it, he put pieces in a cardboard box.
 He fled to the city of Rio de Janeiro, but he told his friend Caio and asked again for time to tell his family and hire a lawyer.
 Caio, already aware of the crime, was not sure what to do and contacted the Homicide Police.
 Chico Picadinho was arrested 28 days later, in a square in Duque de Caxias (Rio de Janeiro), in Baixada Fluminense, while reading a magazine that recounted his life of crimes.

 At the time, the exhibition by the press of his victim's photos cut into pieces greatly sensitized public opinion, leading to the criminal being condemned to 30 years in prison.